beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 The configuration includes the following options:

 - `sql_connection` -- the host and credentials for connecting to the MySQL database;
+- `admin_tenant_name` -- the admin tenant name for authentication with Nova using Keystone;
+- `admin_user` -- the admin user name for authentication with Nova using Keystone;
+- `admin_password` -- the admin password for authentication with Nova using Keystone;
 - `global_manager_host` -- the host name of the global manager;
 - `global_magager_port` -- the port of the global manager's REST interface;
 - `local_data_directory` -- the directory, where the data collector stores the data on the resource